Reyker-Ventura/cis106/weekReports/wr5.md

 * **What are Command Options?**
   The command options a character, set of consecutive characters or a word that follows the command and any arguments

 * **What are Command Arguments?**
   The command arguments simple parameters that are given on the system's command line.

 * **Which command is used for creating directories?
 Provide at least 3 examples.**
   The command is used for creating directories is Mkdir command.
   Examples: . and ..

 * **What does the touch command do?
 Provide at least 3 examples.**
 The  command is mkdir.
-* example 1:
+* example 1: -m change the modification times.
 * create a directory: 'mkdir potatoes'
-* example 2:
+* example 2: -r, use the access and modification of the files.
-* create multiple directories: 'mkdir movies ~/Downloads/games ~/Documents/hmw'
+* create multiple directories: 'mkdir movies ~/Downloads/games ~/Documents/hmw'.

 * **How do you remove a file?
 Provide an example.**
   Do remove a file to delete all the files in the mkdir directory, one by one, the following rm -1 mkdir / after each file name display, type y and press enter to delete the files.